dengqi105/SFCE/README.md

 ## Examples

-Extract the features from all measured signals, the format of input X should be (examples, sensors, length)
+Extract the features from all measured signals, the format of input X should be (Examples, Sensors, Length).fs(sampling frequency) is a must for "FDM", and kernel_size is indispensable for "Correntropy".The classifier(clf) defaults to Ridge regression.
 ```python
 Extractor = SFCE (fs, K,kernel_size=45,d_method="FDM",corr="Correntropy",clf="RR",z_score=True)